Getting Started with Vibe Coding

 Common Mistakes

 1. Running L4 on L2 tasks.
 You trust the AI to generate a feature you don't fully understand, accept the output without deep review, and spend the next hour debugging subtle issues.
-The time you saved up front gets paid back with interest.
+The time you "saved" gets paid back with interest.
+(Ask me about the three hours I lost to a single misconfigured auth middleware.)

 2. Running L1 on L5 tasks.
-You review every line of a package.json update or a formatting change.
+You review every line of a package.json update.
 The work is trivially correct, but you've burned mental energy on low-stakes decisions.
+I did this for a week before I noticed I was exhausted by lunch.

 3. Not declaring a level at all.
 You work reactively, trusting when things feel right and doubting when they don't.
-Without a declared level, you can't calibrate, and without calibration, you can't improve.
+Without a declared level, you can't calibrate.
+Without calibration, you can't improve.

 4. Ignoring debug spirals.
 You commit fix after fix after fix, each one addressing the side effects of the last.
-Three consecutive fix commits is a signal to stop, reassess, and possibly drop to a lower level.
+Three consecutive fix commits is your signal to stop.
+I ignored this signal once and burned an entire afternoon on what should have been a 20-minute fix.

 The Feedback Loop